Skip to main content

 Liquidation Address

-You may set a fee that will apply to all Liquidation Addresses by using the developer fees API.
+To set a global fee that applies to all Liquidation Addresses, use the developer fees API.

 curl --location --request POST 'https://api.bridge.xyz/v0/developer/fees' \